 Tests written with Playwright execute in isolated clean-slate environments called browser contexts.
 This isolation model improves reproducibility and prevents cascading test failures.

-BrowserContexts are equivalent to incognito-like profiles, they are fast and cheap to create and completely isolated, even when running in a single browser.
+Test Isolation is when each test is completely isolated from another test.
+Every test runs independently from any other test.
+This means that each test has its own local storage, session storage, cookies etc. Playwright achieves this using BrowserContexts which are equivalent to incognito-like profiles.
+They are fast and cheap to create and are completely isolated, even when running in a single browser.
 Playwright creates a context for each test, and provides a default Page in that context.

 await using var browser = playwright.Chromium.LaunchAsync();